Markdown Print: One-Command PDF Rendering and Printing from the Terminal

 What the Skills Do

 The project includes two nearly identical skills — markdown-print and print-markdown — that handle Markdown-to-printer conversion.
-They exist as separate entry points for natural language flexibility (some people say "print this markdown" and others say "send this to the printer"), but they share the same pipeline:
+They exist as separate entry points for natural language flexibility (some people say "print this markdown" and others say "send this to the printer"), but they share the same pipeline.

 Options

-Natural language modifiers adjust the output:
+Natural language modifiers adjust the output without touching any config:

 • "print 2 copies" → adds -n 2 to the lp command